 C. Financial Aid: Admitted or enrolled students who have received a financial aid award letter from NYU Law will find their three-year financial aid determination in the award letter.
 Prospective students will need to estimate a financial aid award from NYU Law.
 Be sure to also include any awards you will receive from outside (non-NYU) organizations.

-D. Summer Earnings: NYU Law students can consult their Statement of Summer Earnings forms to calculate their gross income in excess of $15,000 for both their 1L and 2L summers.
+D. Summer Earnings: NYU Law students can use the Statement of Summer Earnings Forms to calculate their gross income in excess of $25,000 for each individual summer between 1L-2L and 2L-3L.

 Question 2: What is the total amount of original principal you borrowed in federal loans during law school?
 Current students can look up their outstanding law school debt in the National Student Loan Data System (NSLDS).
 Remember to add any additional projected borrowing for remaining time in law school.
 Entering students can assume an average level of borrowing for each JD year.
 The average total individual borrowing for recent NYU Law graduates over 3 years who had at least one loan was approximately $170,000 or $56,666 a year.